 Professional company secretary - from €299+VAT, per year

-It’s common that new companies will outsource their company secretary for the first few years in business.
-This allows time to get familiar with the compliance requirements.
+New companies commonly outsource their company secretary for the first few years in business, allowing time to get familiar with the compliance requirements.

 -